paradite/frontend-encyclopedia/README.md

 - Edit `scripts/data.json` to add new entries or update existing ones.
   - Do not edit `README.md` or other markdown files directly.
 - Ensure that official names are used with correct spelling, capitalization and styling.
+  - For example, use "Node.js" instead of "nodejs" or "node.js".
+Use "npm" instead of "NPM".
 - Add `year_created` and `year_created_source` fields.
   - `year_created_source` should cite npm package version page, GitHub release page, Wikipedia page with first release date information or other official sources which indicate the year of creation or first release.
   - `year_created_source_alt` can be added to cite an alternative official source, in case the primary source is no longer available.
+  - Add `year_deprecated` and `year_deprecated_source` fields when applicable.
 - Optionally, setup the husky pre-commit hook to update the `README.md` and other markdown files automatically.

 ## Criteria for inclusion